thsnyder/Programmatic-seo-generator/README.md

 # SEO Content Generator

 A full-stack web application for generating SEO content briefs and complete articles from keywords.
+Created by Tom for Files.com.

 ## Features